 Jackson + Rye

 London’s American restaurants are better known for their brunches than breakfasts, but Soho’s sleekly designed New York-style diner is an exception.
-Here you’ll find classic breakfasts ranging from creamed grits and salt beef hash, to ham and eggs and buttermilk pancakes.
+Here you’ll find classic breakfasts including buttermilk pancakes.

 Jackson & Rye, 1 Heron Square TW9, 217-221 Chiswick High Road W4 and 56 Wardour Street W1

 Breakfast is not really a part of Italian culture: working professionals normally just grab a coffee and pastry on their way to work.
-However, this pizza shop, with branches in Leadenhall Market and City Wall, specialises in pizza per square slice and has introduced a ‘sweet pizza’ for breakfast in daily-changing flavours like chocolate and raspberry.
+However, this pizza shop in Leadenhall Market specialises in pizza per square slice and has introduced a ‘sweet pizza’ for breakfast in daily-changing flavours like chocolate and raspberry.
 Other sweet treats include Italian cornetti (filled pastry horns similar to croissants) and bite-sized cakes.